Evaluating a Simple Abstract Syntax Tree

 Encoding a program in this way allows the interpreter/compiler to focus on the semantic meaning of the program without having to worry about the finer details of how that program happens to be written down.

-Representing an AST
+Representing the AST

-For no particular reason other I fancied trying it, I decided to use C to represent my AST where each node is represented by the following struct.
+For no particular reason other than I fancied trying it, I decided to use C to represent my AST.
+In order to encode the example trees above, we’ll need three node types

 typedef struct _ast {